 The group's activities expose it primarily to the financial risks of changes in interest rates.
-When appropriate, the group enters into derivative financial instruments to manage its exposure to interest rate risk including interest rate caps that limit the group's exposure to fluctuations in LIBOR on its bank loans.
+When appropriate, the group enters into derivative financial instruments to manage its exposure to interest rate risk, including interest rate caps that limit the group's exposure to fluctuations in LIBOR on its bank loans.
 However, due to the current low interest rates and the indications that these will not increase substantially in the immediate future, the directors do not consider that interest rate caps are currently cost-effective.
-Accordingly, the group does not hold any interest rate caps or any other derivative financial instrument as at 31 December 2017 (2016: £Nil) although this position is constantly under review.
+Accordingly, the group does not hold any interest rate caps or any other derivative financial instrument as at 31 December 2018 (2017: £Nil) although this position is constantly under review.

-A 1% increase in the average bank loan agreement rate for the period would increase the net bank loan interest charge by £50,000 (2016: £53,000); a 1% decrease would decrease it by a similar amount.
+A 1% increase in the average bank loan agreement rate for the period would have increased the net bank loan interest charge by £46,000 (2017: £50,000); a 1% decrease would have decreased it by a similar amount.